Business Insurance for Coffee Shop: Key Takeaways

 2. 2

-Know what you should expect to pay before you start shopping.
-Look up typical insurance costs for coffee shops your size, then identify which companies offer the lowest rates.
-This homework gives you negotiating power and helps you spot a good deal.
+Know what you should expect to pay before you start shopping for coverage.
+Look up typical business insurance costs for coffee shops and cafe's your size to understand market rates.
+This research gives you negotiating power and helps you recognize a good deal when you find one.

 3. 3